thacherT1D/webdevstuff/Agile_Project_Management/Group_New_Technology_Project.desc.md

 * Use a third-party API
 * Use *some significant technology that was not covered in the program*.
 Examples include:
     * Using Ember, Angular 2, React/Flux etc. on the front-end instead of Angular 1.4
-    * Making a native mobile app using a wrapper like ionic framework/React Native/PhoneGap/Cordova etc.
+    * Making a native mobile app using a wrapper like Ionic framework/React Native/PhoneGap/Cordova etc.
     * Making a desktop app with [Electron](http://electron.atom.io/)/[React Native](https://github.com/ptmt/react-native-desktop) etc.
     * Integrating a physical device/sensor/internet of things
     * Using Rails, Spring, Java, or some other backend framework for building APIs
 * All of the quality standards from earlier projects are the same as far as clean code, commit messages, READMEs, etc.
+* The README should have a brief project description, screenshot/gif of the application, link to video demo, installation instructions, usage instructions (as applicable)

 <a id="video"></a>

 ## Make a video highlighting the functionality of your app

-* Make a 3-6 minute video explaining your project and demonstrating its features
+* Make a 3-6 minute video explaining your project and demonstrating its features.
+Think of this along the lines of a product promotional video.

 <a id="write-up"></a>

-## Complete a write-up of the project
+## Complete two write-ups of the project

+* A public, group-writeup that will be used for the github README and student portfolios
   * Describe what the project is, the technologies you used, and some information about the workflow you followed.
   * 1-2 tight paragraphs
+* A private, individual write-up that will be emailed to the instructors
+  * Describe which parts of the project you were responsible for
+  * How you felt working in your team went (highlight at least one positive and one negative)
+  * What you'll do differently in the future to improve a future group/team you're a part of

 <a id="portfolio"></a>

-## Add all three of these to an online portfolio
+## Add the video, public write-up, and github link to an online portfolio

-* Create a portfolio on the [student portal](http://students.galvanize.com)
+* Create a portfolio on [Talent](http://talent.galvanize.com)
 * Link to your final deployed site, your video, your respositories, and your write-up
 * This will be added to your web development portfolio